“Unless someone like you cares a whole awful lot, nothing is going to get better. It's not.” — "The Lorax" 1971, Dr. Seuss

 Residing in Alexandria presents both benefits and challenges for green living.

-On the downside, we live a stone’s throw from a major airport, have nationally ranked traffic congestion and, at least until this October, are home to GenOn Potomac River Generating Station, which wreaks havoc on our air quality.
+On the downside, we live a stone’s throw from a major airport, have nationally ranked traffic congestion and, , are home to GenOn Potomac River Generating Station, which wreaks havoc on our air quality.
 Area runoff results in a dirty Potomac River, and metro-area living lends itself to both noise and light pollution.

 On the upside, living in the D.C. area gives us access to more advocacy and activism resources than most other areas of the country.
 We have an improving public transportation system, a healthy market for green businesses (check out this listing of 16 D.C.-area businesses and groups named Green Heroes), a wealth of local parks and trails to enjoy, and a local government that keeps environmental welfare on its action list.